fedelesharon/photography-site/README.md

 my name is Fedelis Muingo.I have great passion for photography.

-I am located at nairobi cbd.
+I am located at Nairobi cbd.